+Table 2: Creatinine (CREA) levels in urine.

 Please note that the above creatinine ranges are adult ranges.
 We do not use paediatric creatinine ranges when testing neonatal samples – therefore neonatal urine samples are often classed as ‘Dilute’ by our I.T. system, due to the naturally low creatinine levels in neonates.